goehringa/concourse-helloworld/README.md

 Your pipeline will:
 1. Trigger when a push is made to the master branch of your repository
 2. Fetch the code from your github repository
-3. Run the tests for the flask http server
+3. Run the tests for the flask HTTP server
 4. Build a docker image and push it to dockerhub
-5. Run container tests on your image
+5. Run dgoss container tests on your image
 6. Push a build status to github, which you can see under commits